HMS Maidstone (1937)

 HMS Maidstone was a submarine depot ship of the Royal Navy.
-It operated in the Mediterranean Sea, Indian Ocean and Pacific Ocean during the Second World War.
-It was later used as a barracks ship and then a prison ship in Northern Ireland.
+She operated in the Mediterranean Sea, Indian Ocean and Pacific Ocean during the Second World War.
+She was later used as a barracks ship and then a prison ship in Northern Ireland.

 Facilities

-It was built to support the increasing number of submarines, especially on distant stations, such as the Mediterranean Sea and the Pacific Far East.
-Its equipment included a foundry, coppersmiths, plumbing and carpentry shops, heavy and light machine shops, electrical and torpedo repair shops and plants for charging submarine batteries.
-It was designed to look after nine operational submarines, supplying over 100 torpedoes and a similar number of mines.
+She was built to support the increasing number of submarines, especially on distant stations, such as the Mediterranean Sea and the Pacific Far East.
+Her equipment included a foundry, coppersmiths, plumbing and carpentry shops, heavy and light machine shops, electrical and torpedo repair shops and plants for charging submarine batteries.
+She was designed to look after nine operational submarines, supplying over 100 torpedoes and a similar number of mines.
 Besides large workshops, there were repair facilities for all materiel in the attached submarines and extensive diving and salvage equipment was carried.
 There were steam laundries, a cinema, hospital, chapel, two canteens, a bakery, barber shop, and a fully equipped operating theatre and dental surgery.

 Career

 Second World War

 In September 1939 Maidstone was depot ship to the ten submarines of the 1st Submarine Flotilla.
-In March 1941 it went to Gibraltar.
+In March 1941 she went to Gibraltar.
 From November 1942, Maidstone was based at Algiers Harbour, the main Allied base in the Mediterranean.
-In November 1943 it was assigned to the Eastern Fleet.
+In November 1943 she was assigned to the Eastern Fleet.
 In September 1944 Maidstone and the 8th Submarine Flotilla were transferred from Ceylon to Fremantle in Western Australia to operate in the Pacific.

 In late 1945 Maidstone left Fremantle, and en route to the UK, docked in the Selborne dry dock at Simonstown, South Africa.
-While on passage, it was diverted to Macassar to pick up 400 British naval prisoners of war from HMS Exeter, HMS Encounter and HMS Stronghold.
-In November 1945, it arrived at Portsmouth.
+While on passage, she was diverted to Macassar to pick up 400 British naval prisoners of war from HMS Exeter, HMS Encounter and HMS Stronghold.
+In November 1945, she arrived at Portsmouth.

 During the war Maidstone was adopted by the Borough of Maidstone as part of Warship Week.
 The plaque from this adoption is held by the National Museum of the Royal Navy in Portsmouth.